Painlev\'e transcendents in the defocusing mKdV equation with non-zero boundary conditions

 \item {\bf Solitonless region:} For the case $\xi<-6$ or $ \xi>-2$, there is no interaction between $\mathcal{L}$ and $\mathcal{C}$.
 Moreover, $\mathcal{L}$ remains far way from $\mathcal{C}$, as depicted in Figure \ref{figurea} and \ref{figuree}.
 This case corresponds to two distinct solitonless regions, which have been discussed in \cite{zx1}.

-\item {\bf Solitonic region:} For the case $\xi=-2$, the merge points $z=\pm i$ do not appear on the contour $ \mathbb{R}$, and in fact are just special poles when $\nu_n=-\bar \nu_n$.
+\item {\bf Solitonic region:} For the case $\xi=-2$, the critical points $z=\pm i$ do not appear on the contour $ \mathbb{R}$, and in fact are just special poles when $\nu_n=-\bar \nu_n$.
 Therefore, for the case $-6<\xi\leq -2$, $\mathcal{L}$ interacts with $\mathcal{C}$, as shown in Figure \ref{figurec} and \ref{figured}.
 This is a solitonic region, in which the soliton resolution and the stability of $N$-solitons were investigated in \cite{zx2}.

-\item {\bf Transition region:} For the case $\xi = -6$, the critical points are $z=\pm 1$ which are the merge points coming from four saddle points $z_j, j=1,2,3,4$, as illustrated in Figure \ref{figureb}.
+\item {\bf Transition region:} For the case $\xi = -6$, the critical points are $z=\pm 1$ which arise from the pairwise coalescence of four saddle points $z_j,\, j=1,2,3,4$, as illustrated in Figure \ref{figureb}.
 Moreover, for the generic case, $|r(\pm 1)|=1$, it turns out that the norm $(1-|r(\pm 1)|^2)^{-1}$ blows up as $z\to \pm 1$.
 This indicates the emergence of a new phenomenon in the transition region $\xi \approx -6$, which will be the focus of our investigation in the present paper.

 \end{itemize}